Ecstasy1857/prevaling-wage-case-generator/README.md

 Generates prevailing wage case numbers based on supplied the criteria.
 This is useful to search your pwd case number if not already known.
 This still involves trial and error but with this tool it becomes easier narrow down your search

 # How To use this tool?
-You can use till tool as a command line jar or  import the project in eclipse (requires java 1.8).
+You can use this tool as a command line jar or  import the maven project in eclipse (requires java 1.8).

 Usage: